The Shepheardes Calender: Form and style

 The Shepheardes Calender is a poem that consists of twelve eclogues.
 Each eclogue is named after a different month, which represents the turning of seasons.
 An eclogue is a short pastoral poem that is in the form of a dialogue or soliloquy.
 This is why, while the months come together to form a whole year, each month can also stand alone as a separate poem.
 The months are all written in a different form.
 For example, April has a lyrical "laye" which honors the Queen.
-Maye gives off characterization and greater description.
+May gives off characterization and greater description.
 As the reader passes through each month and gets closer to the end of the year, the wording becomes less beautifully lyrical and more straightforward; closing together the poem the way the month of December closes up the year.
 Spenser uses rhyme differently in each month.
 There is a very cyclical pattern that shows off the kind of style that Spenser was going for, making the reader feel as though they are going through the cycle of each year just as the narrator does.
 The months all have repetition of elements and arguments.
 The style of the poem is also influenced by writers such as Chaucer and Skelton.